Dustyroom/flat-kit-doc/index.md

 - _Min Normals Threshold_ and _Max Normals Threshold_ determine the range of normals edges to be outlined.
 Lower values increase the amount of affected normals, leading to more stroked effect.
 Higher values decrease the amount of affected normals, leading to flatter look.
 Basically, it determines min and max angles of the normals for the outlines to occur.
 - _Min_ and _Max Color Thresholds_ let you set the least and the strongest differences in color of the mesh to make the outline appear.
 This feature is URP only.
 - _Outline Only_ renders the outlines without meshes themselves, making it a kind of wireframe renderer.
 This feature is URP only.
 - _Render Event_ This is one quite powerful feature available on the interface.
-It lets you choose an event after which the outlines are applied.
+It lets you choose a stage at which the outlines are applied.
 It allows to apply outlines over the transparent objects.
+If you want to exclude transparent objects like Water or UI elements, set this to 'Before Transparent'.
 Also, it allows you to stack the _Outline Image Effect_ with other post effects.
 This feature is URP only.

 You'll need to *press 'Play'* to see the effect of _Render Event_.